openstack-k8s-operators/telemetry-operator/README.md

 3.- During deployment `dataplane-deployment-*` pods would get spawned with the custom image.

+## Running kuttl tests locally

+For the default suite, simply run `make kuttl-test`.

+For standalone suites, you must follow these steps:

+1. Set up the testing namespace using install_yamls: `cd install_yamls && make kuttl_common_prep heat heat_deploy NAMESPACE=telemetry-kuttl-tests`
+2. (Optionally) Edit the list of suites to run: `cd telemetry-operator && vi kuttl-test.yaml` (Comment out any suites you don't need from the testDirs list)
+3. Run kuttl specifying that config file and namespace: `kubectl-kuttl test --config ./kuttl-test.yaml --namespace telemetry-kuttl-tests`

+NOTE - (May 2024) These tests appear very reliable when running a single suite, but occasional flakiness (~ 25% failure) has been observed when they all run serially.
+This problem appears to be order/timing related and may or may not affect the automated CI.

 ## Destroy the environment to start again
 ```
 cd install_yamls/devsetup